ChicoState/SoftwareEngineering/q02-UnitTesting/README.md

 * Any changes pushed after the deadline will be considered late work and will result in penalties

 * **DUE Monday, March 20th by 11 AM**

+##Rubric

+* 25% Each of the five functions behaves as expected
+* 25% Best practices -- as discussed in class -- for unit testing are followed and directions are followed precisely
+* 50% Tests correctly pass for any correct implementations and fail any misbehaving functions